 Assessing the Need for a Quality Monitoring System

 First, you need to define what quality customer service is.
 Take some time to think hard about what your consumer base wants.
 Listen to old calls, survey your agents and current customers to gather feedback.
 You need to have a good understanding of what your consumers want and expect.
 Once you have a firm grasp of what they need, you can begin the process of implementing goals, standards, protocols and other procedures to ensure that those expectations are met and exceeded.
+Here are some best practices for quality monitoring.

 Customer Expectations Push Businesses to Strive for Better